Language-Research-Technology/ldaca-website/content/news/posts/ausnc/index.md

 The Griffith University eResearch Services built the web interface and hosted the data for the AusNC, which was launched in 2012.
 From 2014, the [Alveo](https://www.alveo.edu.au/about/) virtual laboratory also held a copy of the data and provided alternative ways of interacting with it.
 However, after the launch of the Alveo version, the Griffith version of the corpus changed in various ways, and the two versions remained out of sync for a time, before both eventually became inaccessible when changes in the underlying technologies meant that maintaining those digital infrastructures was no longer cost effective.

 The Alveo virtual laboratory still exists, in principle, but has not been regularly maintained since 2019, and its services are rarely operational.
-With no ongoing funding and no staff member affiliated with the AusNC project, Griffith University indicated that it could not maintain the AusNC data sets and interface, and closed those facilities when the data was transferred to LDaCA in 2023.<sup>[1](#fn-1)</sup> All the original data sets are now available (or are in the process of being made available) through the LDaCA data portal, and in one case, there is a substantial increase in the amount of data available (see discussion of Mitchell and Delbridge below).
+With no ongoing funding and no staff member affiliated with the AusNC project, Griffith University indicated that it could not maintain the AusNC data sets and interface, and closed those facilities when the data was transferred to LDaCA in 2023.<sup><a name="back-1" >[1](#fn-1)</a></sup> All the original data sets are now available (or are in the process of being made available) through the LDaCA data portal, and in one case, there is a substantial increase in the amount of data available (see discussion of Mitchell and Delbridge below).

 <br>

-{{< image Src="/ausnc/AusNC-logo.jpg" Alt="The Australian National Corpus logo."
-Desc="Figure 1: The Australian National Corpus logo."
-Title="The Australian National Corpus logo."
-Ref="LDaCA" >}}
+{{< image Src="/ausnc/Frequency.png" Alt="Screenshot of the Australian National Corpus interface showing results of a frequency search."
+Desc="Figure 1: Results of a frequency search in the Australian National Corpus interface."
+Title="Results of a frequency search in the Australian National Corpus interface."
+Ref="LDaCA" Height="500" >}}

 <br>